Decade Memoir #1: George Foster - Kingdom Hearts III

 In short, Kingdom Hearts III made me decide to become a gaming journalist.

 A couple of months after those trailers, I started doing voluntary gaming writing online and tried to get my foot in the door.
-Eventually, I even starting writing for KH13, a website solely dedicated to Kingdom Hearts news.
+Eventually, I even started writing for KH13, a website solely dedicated to Kingdom Hearts news.
 My inspiration had finally linked with my work and I was loving it.

 As time goes on, life gets a lot harder and it happens fast.
 There’s a lot more to deal with and you don’t always see things the way you want.
 I had many things happen both good and bad happen in my personal life after 2015, but Kingdom Hearts III always remained as the light at the end of the tunnel for me.